Relativistic implications of entropy and purity

 and may be positive or negative.
-Upon using trig identities, this expression can be split in the isotropic contribution $-(g^{11}/s_1^{2}+g^{22}/s_2^2)\sin\alpha\cos\beta$ proportional to quantum correlations, and an anisotropic term that vanishes for isotropic configurations as defined by $g^{12}=0$ and $g^{11}=g^{22}$ for the metric, and $s_1=s_2$ for the state.
+Upon using trigonometric identities, this expression can be split in the isotropic contribution $-(g^{11}/s_1^{2}+g^{22}/s_2^2)\sin\alpha\cos\beta$ proportional to quantum correlations, and an anisotropic term that vanishes for isotropic configurations as defined by $g^{12}=0$ and $g^{11}=g^{22}$ for the metric, and $s_1=s_2$ for the state.

-An anisotropic example is given by equatorial motion, such that $g^{11}=1-2GM/(c^2r)$ in the radial direction of Schwarzschild space-time surrounding a central mass $M$, while $g^{22}=r^{-2}$ does not depend on $M$.
-Through $P$, purity then modifies Newton's potential via the effective mass with leading quantum correction $-\frac{1}{2}P\cos\alpha\sin\beta/(mc^2)$.
-In addition, there are $1/r^2$-corrections to the potential from the second term in $g^{11}$.
-Qualitatively, the behavior is similar to results from effective field theory \cite{EffectiveNewton,EffectiveGR,BurgessLivRev,LongRangeQG,QGNewton,NewtonOneLoop,TwoMasses,NewtonKerr,EffNewtonCoulomb}, but here the coefficients are much more specific in terms of their quantum-information content, allowing more sensitive tests.
-Our method can also be applied to rotating or electrically charged space-times.